 The question of whether merchants are obligated to pay for return shipping is an ongoing issue.
 Return shipping costs add up quickly and affect your profit margins, especially during return-heavy periods like the holiday season.

 However, it’s important to note that not offering return shipping could cost you in sales.
 Customers want a seamless returns experience – and paying for shipping is something that adds a lot of friction.

-It’s important that all of your associates and customer service reps to in-store staff needs to have an in-depth understanding of your e-commerce returns policy so they can action it correctly.
-If you are bringing in a new policy or making adjustments to eligibility, it’s essential to make sure that everyone is bought up to speed before you introduce it.
+Everyone from customer service reps to in-store staff needs to have an in-depth understanding of your e-commerce returns policy so they can action it correctly.
+If you are bringing in a new policy or making adjustments to eligibility, it’s essential to make sure that everyone touching your policy is brought up to speed before you introduce it.
 This avoids cases where customers are incorrectly denied the opportunity to return goods.

-Managing and processing returns can be a big drain on a retailer’s time and resources, but it’s critical to get this right to retain customers and increase loyalty.
-If you can meet high consumer expectations for a seamless and easy returns process, your business is much better positioned to build a loyal customer base.
+Managing and processing returns is a big drain on an e-commerce brand’s time and resources, but it’s critical to get this right to retain customers and increase loyalty.
+If you can meet customer expectations for a seamless and easy returns process, your business is much better positioned to build a loyal customer base.

-For best results, consider partnering with an e-commerce fulfillment provider like Ryder E-commerce which can offer you advanced integrations with third-party returns solutions such as loop, Returnly, Happy Returns.
+For best results, consider partnering with an e-commerce fulfillment provider like Ryder E-commerce which can offer you advanced integrations with third-party returns solutions such as Loop, Returnly, Happy Returns.
 This takes the pressure off so that you can focus on what matters – growing your business!